fvargaspiedra/findtelligent/README.md

 What is Findtelligent?
 ----------------------

+Findtelligent is the smart substitute of browser's CTRL + F. No more exact matches!
+It gives you the possibility of executing queries (as in a Search Engine) to find information in a large HTML.

 Findtelligent is composed of two parts.
 An API for functionality and a Chrome Extension for usability.

-1. API: allow you to get the most relevant passages in an HTML document based on a query.
+1. API: it allows you to get the most relevant passages in an HTML document based on a query.

-2. Chrome Extension: allow you to submit your query and automatically connects to the API, execute the query and highlight the relevant passages in the HTML in real time.
+2. Chrome Extension: it allows you to submit your query and automatically call the API, execute the query and highlight the relevant passages in the HTML in real time.

 Why Findtelligent?
 ------------------